 Vale of the White Horse District Council Local Plan 2031

 The Vale Local Plan 2031 is in two parts.
 Part 1 was approved in December 2016.
-Part 2 is still not approved but has been reviewed by a Planning Inspector and the modifications that he requires are now out for consultation.
+It can be viewed and accessed here.
+Part 2 was approved on 9 October 2019.
+Part 2 can be viewed and accessed here.

 Local Plan Part 1

 Local Plan Part 1 (LPP1) was based on work commissioned by the Oxfordshire Growth Board.

 This is the body responsible for deciding the strategic housing numbers across the County and provides a liaison forum on spatial planning, economic development, housing, transport, and general infrastructure issues arising at regional and sub regional level.
 They are responsible for the Strategic Housing Needs Analysis (SHMA) which dictates our housing numbers.
 See our page for more details on the SHMA.

 The Strategic Housing Needs Analysis (SHMA) for Oxfordshire identified housing needs for Oxfordshire of 100,000 homes by 2031 with 20,560 to be built in the Vale of the White Horse.
 See our page for more details on the SHMA.